Dušan Bajatović: Member of the National Assembly of Serbia

 Bajatović received the sixth position on the Socialist Party's electoral list in the 2007 Serbian parliamentary election and, on this occasion, joined the party's parliamentary delegation after the election, serving in opposition to Koštunica's government.
 He strongly opposed calls by some Vojvodina representatives in August 2007 to create a federated Serbia.
 He received the ninth position on an electoral alliance headed by the Socialist Party for the 2008 election and was again chosen as part of the party's delegation after the campaign.

 Following the 2008 election, the Socialist Party joined a coalition government led by the pro-European Union Democratic Party.
 There were rumours that Bajatović would become internal affairs minister, though ultimately this did not happen and party leader Ivica Dačić received the position instead.

 The Socialist Party had shifted away from some of its former positions by this time and, specifically, had changed its policy toward the extradition of suspected war criminals; following Dačić's appointment, Bajatović assured the media that the new minister would not threaten relations with tribunal authorities in The Hague.
 A report from this period described Bajatović as being on the technocratic wing of the Socialist Party, "favouring personal, economic interests over political ideology."
 He was also described as one of the party's leading advocates of an alliance with the Democratic Party, and it was noted that he had helped to broker municipal alliances between the Democratic Party and the Socialist Party in Vojvodina prior to their alliance at the national level.
 He was deputy leader of the Socialist Party's assembly group in this period and served as deputy head of the parliamentary committee for state security.

 Bajatović ran for mayor of Novi Sad in May 2008; during the campaign, he was quoted as saying, "Novi Sad is being run by a dark quartet headed by [Vojvodina leader] Igor Mirović and I am ready to fight them, even if I end up in a ditch with a bullet in my head."
 He was defeated by Igor Pavličić of the Democratic Party.
-He also headed the Socialist Party's electoral list in the 2008 Vojvodina parliamentary election, although he declined to take a assembly seat after the election.
+He also headed the Socialist Party's electoral list in the 2008 Vojvodina parliamentary election, although he declined to take an assembly seat after the election.